dentarg/auth0-blog/_posts/2017-11-08-whats-new-in-angular5.markdown

 ]
 ```

-## 11. Better Support for Service Workers
+## 11. Better Support for Service Workers in Angular 5

 In Angular 5, we have better support for service workers via the `[@angular/service-worker](https://github.com/angular/angular/tree/master/packages/service-worker)` package.
 The service worker package is a conceptual derivative of the `@angular/service-worker` package that was maintained at [github.com/angular/mobile-toolkit](github.com/angular/mobile-toolkit), but has been rewritten to support use-cases across a much wider variety of applications.